 Connecting, Supporting, Capacity Building

 Volunteer Lethbridge exists as a support network for both volunteers and non-profit organizations to help them build capacity and thrive.
-Our aim is to safely provide opportunities for people to contribute to their community, and to offer continued aid and guidance to the change-makers in this city.
+Our aim is to safely provide opportunities for people to contribute to their community, and to offer continued aid and guidance to the change-makers.

 We accomplish this through (1) connecting volunteers with ideal volunteer opportunities, and (2) giving non-profit organizations the help they need to run effectively.